 INTRODUCTION

 Remote sensing products are useful in viewing, classifying and analyzing areas.
 Based on their resolution, electromagnetic spectrum, energy source, imaging media and number of bands these data are classified.
-Greater satellite data resolution (spatial resolution, spectral resolution, radiometric resolution, temporal resolution) higher degree of accuracy will achieve during classification.
+Greater satellite data resolution (spatial resolution, spectral resolution, radiometric resolution, temporal resolution) a higher degree of accuracy will achieve during classification.

-Landsat 8 is the most recently launched satellite of Landsat series.
+Landsat 8 is the most recently launched satellite of the Landsat series.
 The Landsat 8 satellite images were downloaded from the USGS Earth Explorer website.
 Landsat 8 satellite images have two different sets of images that are from Operation Land Imager (OLI) sensor with nine bands (band 1 to 9) and Thermal Infrared sensor (TIRS) with two bands (band 10 and 11) (Roy et al., 2014).

-Greenness of the leaves illustrated by near infrared band (Lillesand et al., 2008).
+The greenness of the leaves is illustrated by the near-infrared band (Lillesand et al., 2008).
 Routinely calculated simple vegetation index is normalized difference vegetation index (NDVI).
 The highest NDVI value is assumed to represent the maximum vegetation "greenness”.
 An attempt was made to improve NDVI, Huete (1988) developed a vegetation index that accounted for the differential red and near-infrared extinction through the vegetation canopy.
 This index called as Soil Adjusted Vegetation Index (SAVI) is a transformation technique that minimizes soil brightness influences from spectral vegetation indices involving red and near-infrared (NIR) wavelengths.
 The Leaf Area Index (LAI) is the ratio of the total area of all leaves on a plant to the ground area represented by the plant.
 It is an indicator of biomass and canopy resistance.

-These vegetation attributes were used in various models to study surface albedo (Salifu and Agyare, 2012), photosynthesis, carbon budgets (Pandapotan et al., 2016), water balance and related processes.
-Ramachandran et al. (2019) estimated three vegetation indexes concerning with different crops grown in Lalgudi block of Trichy District, Tamil Nadu and also reported that taking satellite imagery into account for modelling greenness of different crops, would pave a roadmap for several spatial and temporal studies like biomass estimation, crop water requirement and crop management practices.
+These vegetation attributes were used in various models to study surface albedo (Salifu and Agyare, 2012), photosynthesis, carbon budgets (Pandapotan et al., 2016), water balance, and related processes.
+Ramachandran et al. (2019) estimated three vegetation indexes concerning different crops grown in Lalgudi block of Trichy District, Tamil Nadu and also reported that taking satellite imagery into account for modelling greenness of different crops, would pave a roadmap for several spatial and temporal studies like biomass estimation, crop water requirement and crop management practices.

 In this paper, an attempt was made to estimate the Normal Difference Vegetation Index (NDVI), Soil Adjusted Vegetation Index (SAVI), Leaf Area Index (LAI) at Tirumayam block of Pudhukkotai district.
 Landsat 8 satellite images with Operation Land Imager (OLI) sensor and Thermal Infrared sensor (TIRS) were used in this study.